rakshithramagiri/cartpole/README.md

-# cartpole
+# OpenAI Gym CartPole-v0

-Train an agent to solve OpenAI Gym's "CartPole-v0" environment
+Train an agent to solve OpenAI Gym's "CartPole-v0" environment in under 200 episodes using a DQN agent.